Sisyphus1813/Checksum-Sentinel/README.md

 │   ├── checks.rs                   # Performs the core functionality by computing hashes, and checking the file for either a matching malicious hash or YARA rule.
 │   ├── daemon.rs                   # Handles the filesystem watcher component
 │   ├── data_handling.rs            # Manages configuration, loading monitored directories, known file hashes, and compiling YARA rules from stored sources
-│   └── main.rs                     # Serves as the program entry point, deciding whether to scan a single file passed via CLI or continuously watch directories as a daemon
+│   └── main.rs                     # Serves as the program entry point
+│   └── user_notification.rs        # Handles sending desktop notifications and returning results to console
 │
 ├── systemd/
 │   ├── no-daemon/                    # Alternative unit files if you don’t want to run the watcher daemon